Joe Murphy (footballer, born 1981)

-Joseph Murphy (born 21 August 1981) is an Irish professional footballer who plays as a goalkeeper for club Tranmere Rovers.
+Joseph Murphy (born 21 August 1981) is an Irish former professional footballer.

-Murphy began his career with Tranmere Rovers, and has since represented eight other clubs, making over 500 appearances in the Football League and playing twice in the Premier League for West Bromwich Albion in 2002.
+Murphy began his career with Tranmere Rovers, and has since represented eight other clubs, making over 600 appearances in the Football League and playing twice in the Premier League for West Bromwich Albion in 2002.

 Born in Dublin, he was capped twice by the Republic of Ireland at international level in 2003 and 2010.

 Club career

 Early career

 With his first club, Tranmere Rovers, Murphy played in the 2000 Football League Cup final against Leicester City, before joining West Bromwich Albion in July 2002.
 With his first touches in a Premier League game, Murphy saved a Michael Owen penalty following the sending off of Russell Hoult.
 He spent the majority of the 2004–05 season on loan at Walsall.
 In August 2005, he moved from West Brom to Sunderland, but was again loaned to Walsall during 2005–06.